 The Royal Crescent | Photo spots in Bath

-The Royal Crescent is one of the finest places to admire and photograph stunning Georgian architecture.
+The Royal Crescent is one of the finest places to admire and photograph Bath’s stunning Georgian architecture, which was used for the 2020 Netflix Series Bridgerton.
 Stretching 500-feet, the 18th century townhouses (with a museum and hotel) overlook Royal Victoria Park.
 The uniform design with dozens of columns make it very pleasing to the eye and camera lens no matter where you are standing.

 Dating back to 1482, The North Parade contains the oldest house in the city which is now one of my favourite places for tea in Bath, Sally Lunn’s Eating House.

 There’s several corners I love to capture in this small area, including the passage where Sally Lunn’s resides, the grand North Parade buildings (and its old leaning tree), and the narrow street that connects it to the Abbey Green with a classic black street lamp.

 Pulteney Bridge | Photo spots in Bath

 Have you even been to Bath if you haven’t shared an Instagram post of Bath’s Pulteney bridge?
 This wonderful scene came to be thanks to designer Robert Adam in 1769, prompted by an ambitious idea of land owner William Johnstone Pulteney.

 There are several angles people enjoy photographing the bridge – a popular viewpoint is from Grand Parade, and it’s easy to see why with a backdrop of green hills peaking into view and being able to frame all three arches that cross the river Avon.